Arkansas AR logo

-Introducing the Arkansas (AR) Primary Care Registry*: The Nation’s First State-Based Primary Care Registry to Revolutionize Primary Care
+Introducing the Arkansas (AR) Primary Care Registry*: The Nation’s First State-Based Primary Care Registry to Improve Statewide Outcomes

 *A collaboration between the American Board of Family Medicine (ABFM) PRIME Registry™ and the Arkansas Department of Health

-We invite you to join the AR Primary Care Registry, a novel collaboration between the American Board of Family Medicine (ABFM) PRIME Registry™ and the Arkansas Department of Health (ADH) to develop a comprehensive, registry-based System of Primary Care for solo, group, University-, hospital-, and Accountable Care Organization (ACO)-based practices, and Federally Qualified Health Centers in Arkansas.
-This collaboration is aimed at improving management for primary care patients with chronic and other conditions through participation in the State’s Clinical Performance Dashboard.
-Let us take a pivotal step towards enhancing the quality of care for your patients and returns on investment through improved performance in partnership with ABFM, the ADH, and other primary care partners statewide.
+We invite you to join the AR Primary Care Registry, a collaboration between the American Board of Family Medicine (ABFM) PRIME Registry™ and the Arkansas Department of Health (ADH) to develop a comprehensive, registry-based System of Primary Care for sfamily medicine, internal medicine, pediatric, and geriatric practices in Arkansas.
+The goal of this collaboration is to improve individual and statewide primary care practice clinical performance and population health outcomes for adults, adolescents, and children through participation in the State’s Clinical and Population Health Performance Dashboard.
+Take a pivotal step and be part of this collaborative with ABFM and the ADH to complement the statewide work of primary care partners including academia, payers, and quality improvement organizations.

-This collaboration focuses on three strategic areas to reduce clinical risk and improve patient outcomes through participation in the state clinical performance dashboard:
+This registry-based collaboration focuses on three strategic areas to reduce clinical risk and improve patient outcomes through participation in the state dashboard:

 1. Comprehensive Performance Tracking and Monitoring

-- Track and monitor standardized clinical and demographic measures for primary care patients.
+• Track and monitor standardized clinical measures for patients.

-Receive performance improvement/quality improvement (PI/QI) technical assistance from the ADH and partners, improve performance, and create networking opportunities with other peer family practices.
+• Receive performance improvement/quality improvement (PI/QI) technical assistance from ADH collaborative partners, and avail of networking opportunities with other peer family practices.

-Participate in regular networking meetings, learning opportunities and CMEs through ADH collaborations with the University of Arkansas for Medical Sciences (UAMS) and other primary care organizations.
+• Participate in regular networking meetings, learning opportunities and CMEs through ADH collaborations with the University of Arkansas for Medical Sciences (UAMS).

 3. Maximized Use of Registry Tools